arqamali16/appiness-assignment/README.md

-# Instabook
+# Appiness Assignment

-This is the UI Code for Self Created Instabook Web App
+This is the UI Code for Self Created

 ## Quick Start